Long Term Trader

-Welcome to the DTS Market Letter.
+Welcome to the DTS Long Term Trader.
 Before you pay for any service I want make sure you clearly understand what to expect.
 Please read this over and make sure you understand and/or agree! (this is a long one but gives you all the approximate expectations)

 The DTS Long Term Trader:

 1. The expectation will be that there will be a maximum of 6-8 full positions a MAX.
 That would be considered fully ‘invested’.
 Naturally it will start off at ‘no’ positions and may have less than the 8 positions for long periods of time, if it is not smart to be fully invested.
 Note that 8 ‘full’ positions could be more than 8 partial positions or any other combination.